RandyBrown12/NPPES_DATABASE/README.md

 Command: `source .venv/bin/activate`
 3. Install packages through uv
 Command: `uv pip install -r requirements.txt`
-4. Create a directory to store postgres web app information.
+4. Create a directory to store postgres web app information
 Command: `mkdir pg_data`
 5. Insert a config_local.py in pgadmin4 directory for using pg_data directory with the contents.
 The directory is found in the lib64 folder
 ```python